ms-iot/content/en-US/win10/samples/SerialSample.md

 You can add this by opening the **Package.appxmanifest** file in an XML editor (Right Click on the file -> Open with -> XML (Text) Editor) and adding the capabilities as shown below:

+    Visual Studio 2015 has a known bug in the Manifest Designer (the visual editor for appxmanifest files) that affects the serialcommunication capability.
+If your appxmanifest adds the serialcommunication capability, modifying your appxmanifest with the designer will corrupt your appxmanifest (the Device xml child will be lost).
+You can workaround this problem by hand editting the appxmanifest by right-clicking your appxmanifest and selecting View Code from the context menu.

 {% highlight xml %}
   <Capabilities>
     <DeviceCapability Name="serialcommunication">